 She holds a Bachelor’s Degree in History of Art, a Master’s Degree in Folklore from the University of California at Berkeley, and a three-year degree in Commercial Photography from Brooks Institute.

-She has been a professional photographer for twenty-five years and a college professor for over ten years, teaching a variety of topics in photography, post-colonial theory and the human body from an anthropologically perspective.
+Aside from her interest in animal behavior, she has been a professional photographer for twenty-five years and a college professor for over ten years, teaching a variety of topics in photography, post-colonial theory and the human body from an anthropologically perspective.